 PROPOSITION 3.6.
-Computing the optimal defender policy in a Bayesian Stackelberg security game (both with and without type-reporting IC constraints) is NP-hard, even when the defender payoff does not depend on the attacker's type and when each type of attacker is interested in attacking at most four targets.
+Computing the optimal defender policy in a Bayesian Stackelberg security game (both with and without typereporting IC constraints) is NP-hard, even when the defender payoff does not depend on the attacker's type and when each type of attacker is interested in attacking at most four targets.

-The proof of Proposition 3.6 requires a slight modification of a similar proof in [17], and is omitted here.
+The proof of Proposition 3.6 requires a slight modification of a similar proof in [17], and is provided in the appendix just for completeness.
 Our next proposition shows that we are able to compute the optimal defender policy in a restricted setting.
 This setting is motivated by fare evasion deterrence [29] where each attacker (i.e., a passenger) is only interested in attacking (i.e., stealing a ride from) one specific target (i.e., the metro station nearby), or choosing to not attack (e.g., buying a ticket) in which case both players get utility 0.
 Formally, we model this as a setting where each attacker type is interested in two targets: one type-specific target and one common target t{\emptyset} (corresponding to the option of not attacking).
 If t{\emptyset} is attacked, each player gets utility 0 regardless of whether t{\emptyset} is protected or not - we call t{\emptyset} coverage-invariant for this reason.5

 PROPOSITION 3.7.
-Suppose each attacker type is interested in two targets: the common coverage-invariant target t{\emptyset} and a type-specific target.
-Then the defender's optimal policy (without type-reporting IC constraints) can be computed in poly $(m, n, |\Theta|)$ time.
+Suppose each attacker type is interested in two targets: the common coverage-invariant target t{\emptyset} and a typespecific target.
+Then the defender's optimal policy (without typereporting IC constraints) can be computed in poly $(m, n, |\Theta|)$ time.

 The proof of Proposition 3.7 crucially exploits the fact that each player's utility is "coverage-invariant" on target t{\emptyset} .
-As a result, the defender will not cover t{\emptyset} at optimality.
+As a result, the defender will not cover t{\emptyset} at all at optimality.
 Therefore, for any attacker of type θ who is interested in target i and t{\emptyset} , the defender only needs to signal information about the protection of target i.
 This allows us to write a linear program.
-The proof is deferred to the full version.
+The proof is deferred to the appendix.
 Note that when we take incentive compatibility constraints into account, the situation becomes more intricate.
-It could be the case that an attacker is not interested in attacking a target, but would still like to receive an informative signal regarding its coverage status in order to infer some information about the distribution of resources.
+It could be the case that an attacker is not interested in attacking a target, but would still like to receive an information about the distribution of resources.
 This is reminiscent of information leakage as described by Xu et al. [27], and our proof does not naturally extend to this setting.